ucsb/campus-cloud-docs/pages/getting-started.md

 ## [Procure a Campus Cloud Account](#procure-a-campus-cloud-account)
 {% include alert.html type="info" title="Information" content="AWS accounts requested wtih @ucsb.edu emails must be created in the Campus Cloud.
-You will receive an \"error processing your request\" when requesting a AWS Account with a @ucsb.edu email unless it is in the Campus Cloud LZ.<a href=\"https://docs.cloud.ucsb.edu/docs/guidelines/account-request/\">More Info</a>" %}
+You will receive an \"error processing your request\" when requesting a AWS Account with a @ucsb.edu email unless it is in the Campus Cloud LZ. <a href=\"https://docs.cloud.ucsb.edu/docs/guidelines/account-request/\"> More Info</a>" %}

 Creating a Purchase Order is the first step to procuring a new Azure Subscription, a new AWS Accounts or migrating an existing AWS Accounts to the Campus Cloud.